Homemade Sriracha Salt

 Why you'll love this easy food gift recipe

-- It's much less expensive to make this vs buy iy at a specialty shop.
+• It's MUCH less expensive to make this vs buy it at a specialty shop.

 I love Sriracha, and I love salt.
 I know I shouldn't love salt, however I do!
 And I literally crave it.
 My body must need it or something.
-I'll pop in the kitchen some days and pop a pinch or two in my mouth and Sriracha Salt is a favorite!
+I'll pop in the kitchen some days and pop a pinch or two in my mouth.
+Sriracha Salt is my second favorite after Celtic salt!

-For years I had been buying it when I visited Chelsea Market in NYC, then I thought, Colleen!
-Make it!
-So I did and its wonderful!
+For years I had been buying this specialty salt when I visit Chelsea Market in NYC, then I thought, Colleen!!!
+You can easily make it!
+So I did and it's wonderful!

 Making Homemade Sriracha Salt is so easy too!
 All you need are (yup you guessed it!!) kosher or sea salt and Sriracha salt.
 After the salt has dried, pack it in a mason jar or a salt cellar and it becomes a fantastic holiday or hostess gift!
 If you like hot salt, you'll love this recipe!